High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: Conclusions

 \section{Conclusions}

-This study experimentally decoupled and examined the influence of pressure gradient (PG) history on high-Reynolds-number turbulent boundary layers (TBLs) subjected to mild adverse pressure gradients (APGs), using well-resolved hot-wire and OFI measurements.
-The primary goal was to resolve inconsistencies in existing APG TBL literature by rigorously assessing the universality of the von Kármán constant ($\kappa$) and the additive coefficient ($B$) in the classical logarithmic scaling law for the mean streamwise velocity profile.
-Leveraging a recently developed methodology that imposes APGs with minimal PG history effects, we found that $\kappa$ remains invariant within experimental uncertainty, while the additive coefficient $B$, systematically decreases with both local PG strength and PG history.
-These findings explain the variability in logarithmic scaling reported in previous studies, which were likely influenced by low Reynolds numbers, PG history effects, and/or uncertainties in friction velocity measurements.
+\az{This study experimentally decouples and quantifies the influence of upstream pressure-gradient (PG) history on high-Reynolds-number turbulent boundary layers subjected to low-to-moderate adverse pressure gradients (APGs), using well-resolved hot-wire and OFI measurements.
+The primary aim was to address persistent uncertainties in the literature by rigorously assessing the universality of the von Kármán ($\kappa$) and additive ($B$) coefficients in the classical logarithmic scaling law for the mean velocity profile of high-$\ret$ APG TBLs.
+Leveraging a recently developed methodology that generates APG TBLs with prescribed upstream PG histories, we find that the von Kármán coefficient $\kappa$ remains invariant within experimental uncertainty, whereas the additive constant $B$ varies systematically with both the local APG strength and the upstream PG history.
+These observations provide a possible explanation for the variability in logarithmic scaling behaviours reported in previous studies, which may have been influenced by a combination of significant PG history effects, low Reynolds numbers and/or uncertainties in the friction velocity.

-The experimental facility enabled precise control of APGs with adjustable lengths for both the initial perturbation and the subsequent recovery zone.
-The study focused on a weak upstream pressure gradient perturbation, followed by an extended relaxation region with a nominally ZPG, leading to a downstream development region characterized by sustained, matched high-$Re_\tau$ mild APG conditions.
-This approach facilitated the systematic separation of PG history effects from local flow parameters ($Re_\tau$ and $\beta$), enabling detailed analysis of their distinct impacts on turbulence statistics and energy spectra across various TBL regions.
-Moreover, the relaxation and development zones in this study were longer, and the upstream PG perturbations weaker, than in previous work, allowing these results to be generalized to scenarios with stronger perturbations or shorter relaxation distances.
-The high-$Re_\tau$ conditions also provided sufficient scale separation to investigate how turbulent motions across scales and TBL regions are influenced by PG history.
+The experimental facility and methodology employed here enabled precise control of both the location and magnitude of perturbations in the upstream region while maintaining well-matched conditions with the reference APG TBL (with minimal PG history) in the downstream section.
+The present study focused on a deliberately weak upstream APG perturbation followed by an extended relaxation region with nominally ZPG conditions, leading to a downstream development region characterised by sustained, matched high-$\ret$ and moderate APG conditions.
+This approach enabled the systematic decoupling of PG history effects from the local flow parameters ($\ret$ and $\beta$) and allowed their individual influences on turbulence statistics and premultiplied energy spectra to be examined across different regions of the boundary layer.